nisanthmp/matmul-speedup/README.md

 # matmul-speedup
-Step by step demonstration of matrix multiplication speed up
+Step by step demonstration of matrix multiplication speed up.
+Have borrowed some ideas from BLIS' GEMM speed up wiki - https://github.com/flame/how-to-optimize-gemm